Safety

 Introduction of Five-step Toolbox Meeting (TBM)

 We are introducing Five-step TBM with the aim of preventing accidents resulting from changes during construction or awkward-to-perform work.
-Toolbox meetings consist of five meetings held throughout the day (after morning greetings, at 10am, after lunch, at 3pm, and after work has finished), which allows confirmation of the contents of work instructions, sources of potential danger, as well as changes to company members’ physical conditions and other similar issues.
+Toolbox meetings consist of five meetings held throughout the day (after morning greetings, at 10am, after lunch, at 3pm, and after work has finished), which allows confirmation of the contents of work instructions, sources of potential danger, as well as changes to company members' physical conditions and other similar issues.
+The introduction of Five-step TBM has made it possible to identify changes and risks early on during construction, leading to the prevention of accidents and an increase in safety awareness.

 Five-step TBM